-Studies increasingly show that air pollution associated with drilling and fracking operations is a grave concern with a range of impacts.
+Air pollution associated with fracking is a grave concern with a range of impacts.
 Researchers have documented dozens of air pollutants from drilling and fracking operations that pose serious health hazards.
-Areas with substantial drilling and fracking build-out show high levels of ozone, striking declines in air quality, and, in several cases, increased rates of health problems with known links to air pollution.
-Air sampling surveys find exceedingly high concentrations of volatile organic compounds, especially carcinogenic benzene and formaldehyde, both at the wellhead and at distances that exceed legal setback distances from wellhead to residence.
-In some cases, concentrations exceeded federal safety standards by several orders of magnitude.
+Areas with substantial drilling and fracking build-out show high levels of ground-level ozone (smog), striking declines in air quality, and, in several cases, increased rates of health problems with known links to air pollution.
+Air sampling surveys find high concentrations of volatile organic compounds (VOCs), especially carcinogenic benzene and formaldehyde, both at the wellhead and at distances that exceed legal setback distances from wellhead to residence.
+In some cases, VOC concentrations exceeded federal safety standards by several orders of magnitude.
+Evidence implicates the U.S. shale gas boom in the recent global spike in atmospheric ethane.
+Drilling and fracking operations in North Dakota's Bakken oil and gas field alone contribute two percent of global ethane emissions and directly impact air quality across North America.
+Ethane is both a greenhouse gas and a precursor for ozone formation.